OnlineBuddies/Modyllic/README.md

 Available tools:

 `modyllic migrate DSN SCHEMA` - Make the live database at DSN look like the one described by SCHEMA.
-You could think of it as running "sqldiff DSN SCHEMA" and applying the diff to the live database.
+You could think of it as running `modyllic diff -d MySQL DSN SCHEMA` and applying the diff to the live database.

 `modyllic diff SCHEMA1 SCHEMA2` - Produce the ALTER statements etc. that would make SCHEMA1 look like SCHEMA2.
 This is smarter than running "diff"